Google launches a new Backup & Sync desktop app for uploading files and photos to the cloud

 Where Trump’s FBI nominee stands on tech’s hot privacy issues

-As promised last month, Google has today launched its new “Backup and Sync from Google” tool, which aims to help users more easily backup the files and photos on their computer.
+As promised last month, Google has today launched its new “Backup and Sync from Google” tool, which aims to help users more easily back up the files and photos on their computer.
 The utility is meant to replace the older Google Photos desktop app, as well as the Google Drive client applications for both Mac and PC.

 Essentially, it’s combining the older apps’ functionality into one experience, so you don’t have to use two different software programs for the very similar purpose of getting files off your computer and into Google’s cloud.

-The new tool offers a simple user interface, where you’ll first sign into your Google account, and then select the folders you want Google to continually backup to Google Drive.
+The new tool offers a simple user interface, where you’ll first sign into your Google account, then select the folders you want Google to continually back up to Google Drive.
 Because it’s replacing current users’ existing Google Drive installations, the tool will respect any current settings you’ve already specified on Mac and PC, Google explained last month, when it announced the tool was in the works.

-In addition to backing up files on your desktop computer, the new software can also be used to backup photos from USB-connected devices, like cameras, as well as SD cards.
-After the backup is complete, your files can be accessed in Google Drive from any device – including your computer, phone, or tablet.
+In addition to backing up files on your desktop computer, the new software also can be used to back up photos from USB-connected devices, like cameras, as well as SD cards.
+After the back up is complete, your files can be accessed in Google Drive from any device — including your computer, phone or tablet.
 Your photos and videos, meanwhile, will be available in Google Photos.

 Both products‘ websites are currently hosting the updated software, which is a free download for consumers.